Ghazalehdelfi/Richard/README.md

-# Richard - Your Talking Dictionary
+# Richard - The Talking Dictionary

 Richard is a SwiftUI-based iOS application that provides a voice-activated dictionary experience.
 Simply speak a word, and Richard will look it up and read the definition back to you.